An article in response to “In 2018, Advertising Is Obsolete” by Ramsi Woodcock.

 Finally, advertising creates competition.
 As The Balance Careers explains, strategic advertising has the capacity and propensity to allow smaller brands to make bigger brands take notice of potential challengers to their market share.
 Competition results in better service, lower prices, and a customer-first mentality.
 But getting the word out there about your company is key to building that recognition.
 It all starts with promotion.

 Woodcock asserts that advertising manipulates the public.
 I understand that advertising’s aforementioned role in cultural dialogue could be misunderstood as cultural manipulation.
 But Woodcock’s claim that advertising “induc[es] consumers to buy products that they don’t want” seems to be a speculative, broad-brushed, and narrow perspective.
 I will grant that some advertising out there is indeed manipulative.
-But that is far from the norm and I would posit that manipulative advertising doesn’t deserve to be in the same category as true creative work.
+But that is far from the norm, and I would suggest that manipulative advertising doesn’t deserve to be in the same category as true creative work.
 In “Who’s Pulling Your Strings” by Harriet B. Braiker, Ph.
 D., psychological manipulation is defined as “a type of social influence that aims to change the perception or behavior of others through underhanded, deceptive or abusive tactics.”

 True advertising influences — it doesn’t manipulate.
 It influences culture, it influences desires, and it influences brand perception.
 Yes it “aims to change the perception or behavior of others” but through honesty, creative writing, and passionate art.

 Herein we see the difference between manipulation and influence — it is a thin line called Truth.
 There is nothing manipulative about honesty, and in fact, most of the time honest advertising is the best way to get results (see Volkswagen’s Think Small campaign.)

 Consumers Get The Last Word